InspiredVoltage-IVolt/SimplMessage/README.md

 Quickstart
 ===========

-To give a sense of what the library does, Let's look at a basic example of sending an object from a client to the server
+To give a sense of what the library does, let's look at a basic example of sending an object from a client to the server

 ```csharp
 using System;